Folks Love to Horse Around

 Here in Thoroughbred Country folks love to horse around.
 The whole area, a portion of the old Barnwell District, was known for raising thoroughbred horses after the Revolutionary War and thus has been popular for quite a while with thoroughbred-racing fans.

 During March and April, the City of Aiken celebrates the horse with three weekends of horse racing known as the Triple Crown.
 These races include trials, steeple chasing and polo.
-These games are played at local polo fields such as Whitney Field which has the distinction of having the longest continuous period of play of any field in the country.
+Polo matches are played at local venues such as Whitney Field which has the distinction of having the longest continuous period of play of any field in the country.

 The Hippodrome, located in North Augusta, is the site of many events including barrel shows, team penning and cutting shows.
 Other equestrian events, such as rodeos and organized rides, are also scheduled around the region.